Code-Institute-Submissions/py/docs/design-thinking/ideate/ideate.md

 ## Let’s go green
 - In the first iteration, our approach will be a B2C e-commerce, starting with one-time payment methods.

-- **Software Design**:
+### Software Design:
-    - Utilize colors that represent the project's intentions, philosophy, and skills:
+    - Utilize colors that represent the project's intentions, philosophy, and skills.
     - #3498db: Calmness and Serenity, Trustworthiness, Strength and Stability, Technology and Modernity, Depth and Wisdom, Communication.
     - #ecf0f1: Neutrality and Balance, Cleanliness and Modernity, Sophistication, Calmness, Versatility, Background or Secondary.
     - As the project grows, introduce relevant physical devices to foster a deeper connection and enhance interactivity.
     - Ensure the homepage is neat with ample spacing, prioritizing the most relevant products.
     - Implement Bootstrap to structure product cards, ensuring consistency throughout.